 5. Expect rescuers (including law enforcement) to enforce a distinctly un-Constitutional authority in a disaster situation.
 This is very widely reported, and is very troubling.
 I hear repeated reports from numerous States that as evacuees arrive at refugee centers, they and their belongings are searched without legitimate Constitutional authority, and any personal belongings seen as potentially suspicious (including firearms, prescription medication, etc.) are confiscated without recourse to the owner.
 I can understand the point of view of the receiving authorities, but they are acting illegally, and I suspect there will be lawsuits arising from this practice.
 Another common practice reported on the ground in the disaster areas is for people to be ordered to evacuate, irrespective of their needs and wishes - even those folks who were well-prepared and have survived in good shape.
 If they demur, they are often threatened and bullied in an attempt to make them abandon their homes, pets, etc. Lesson learned: in a disaster, don't expect legal and Constitutional norms to be followed.
 If you can make it on your own, do so, without relying on an unsympathetic and occasionally overbearing rescue system to control you and your destiny.

 6. Don't believe that rescuers are all knights in shining armor who will respect your property.
 There have been numerous reports of rescuers casually appropriating small items that took their fancy in houses they were searching.
 Sometimes this was blatant, right in front of onlookers, and when protests were made, the response was either threatening, or a casual "Who's going to miss it now?".
 Some of our field agents report that this happened right in front of their eyes.
 Another aspect of this is damage caused to buildings by rescuers.
-I've had reports of them kicking in the front door to a house, or a window, instead of trying to obtain access with as little damage as possible; climbing on clean, highly-polished tables with hobnailed boots in order to get at an attic hatch to check for survivors; etc. When they left the house, often the door or window was left open, almost a standing invitation to looters, instead of being closed and/or secured.
+I've had reports of them kicking in the front door to a house, or a window, instead of trying to obtain access with as little damage as possible; climbing on clean, highly-polished tables with hobnailed boots in order to get at an attic hatch to check for survivors; etc. When they left the house, often the door or window was left unlocked, almost a standing invitation to looters, instead of being secured.
 When the families concerned get home, they won't know who caused this damage, but they will certainly be angered by it.
-I think that if one evacuates one's home, it might be a good idea to leave a clearly-visible notice that all residents have evacuated, so as to let would-be rescuers know that this house is empty.
-On the other hand, this might make it easier for looters, so what you gain on the swings, you lose on the round-abouts . . .
+I think that if one evacuates one's home, it might be a good idea to leave a clearly-visible notice that all residents have left, so as to let would-be rescuers know that this house is empty.
+On the other hand, this might make it easier for looters, so what you gain on the swings, you lose on the roundabouts . . .